dazinator/Dazinator.Extensions.Options.ItemChanged/README.md

 ```

-You can track multiple lists / arrays of the same type like so (In this case, `.Things` and `.OtherThings`):
+You can still track changes for multiple lists / arrays of the same type with one service registration like so (In this case, `.Things` and `.OtherThings`):

 ```csharp
  services.AddOptionsItemChangeMonitor<MyOptions, Thing, string>((o) => o.Key,